Bucknell railway station: Services

-There are four passenger trains a day southbound and five northbound (four on Saturdays), running between Shrewsbury and Swansea from Monday to Saturday, and two services on Sundays.
-As of October 2018, trains serving the station are operated by Transport for Wales.
+There are five passenger trains a day southbound and six northbound (five on Saturdays), running between Shrewsbury and Swansea from Monday to Saturday, and two services on Sundays.
+As of October 2025, trains serving the station are operated by Transport for Wales.

 The station is a request stop for trains running from Shrewsbury to Swansea.
 Those wishing to alight or board the train here must alert the driver/conductor of the train.
 However, passenger trains running from Swansea to Shrewsbury stop here mandatorily, as the train has to stop before the level crossing.
-For trains from the Swansea direction, the level crossing is activated by the traincrew using a cabinet on the platform.
-From 1977 to 2014, the level crossing was ungated, but following a number of near-misses (such as 12 recorded incidents in 2011), half-barriers were installed in spring 2014, and fully commissioned on 28/29 April 2014.
+For trains from the Swansea direction, the level crossing is activated by the train crew using a cabinet on the platform.
+From 1977 to 2014, the level crossing was ungated, but following several near-misses (such as 12 recorded incidents in 2011), half-barriers were installed in spring 2014, and fully commissioned on 28/29 April 2014.